remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

 #### 4. Configuring environment variables

 The application has a `.env` file that needs to be populated for the video render to work properly.
+An `.env.example` has been included in the project containing example values.

   ```bash title=".env"
   REMOTION_APP_IS_ASSUME_ROLE="false"